 “If only one took the trouble to tell people while they were alive of all the good things one thought about them!”

 The recovery of Lifeboat 12 restored many loved ones to grieving families but further horror awaited the lifeboat’s occupants when they learnt what had become of the rest of those on board.
 Two of the rescued boys found that their brothers had died in the sinking and the two escorts, Father Rory and music teacher Mary Cornish, learnt with horror of the loss of so many of their charges and colleagues.
 Still, to a shocked nation, this story of survival was a minor miracle, the restoration of loved ones given up for lost, a small bright spot in a dreadful tragedy.
 One of the six boys to survive in Lifeboat 12 was Billy Short, one of eleven Sunderland children on board the City of Benares from which only two survived.
-On 3 October there will be a memorial service to mark the 75th anniversary of the disaster, organized by the Sunderland Volunteer Life Brigade, at 11am in All Saints Church, Fulwell Road, Sunderland, and all are very welcome to attend.
-The Brigade have also put together a small exhibition to mark the anniversary, see here for details.
+On 3 October 2015 there was a memorial service to mark the 75th anniversary of the disaster, organized by the Sunderland Volunteer Life Brigade, at 11am in All Saints Church, Fulwell Road, Sunderland.
+The Brigade also put together a small exhibition to mark the anniversary, see here for details.